Abnormal profit

 In economics, abnormal profit, also called excess profit, supernormal profit, or pure profit, is "profit of a firm over and above what provides its owners with a normal (market equilibrium) return to capital."
 Normal profit (return) in turn is defined as opportunity cost of the owner's resources.
 A related broader term is economic rent, which applies to the owner of a resource, such as land, rather than to the firm as such.

 According to the theoretical model of perfect competition, abnormal profits are unsustainable because they stimulate new supply, which forces down prices and eliminates the abnormal profit.
 Abnormal profit persists in the long run in imperfectly competitive markets where firms successfully block the entry of new firms.
-Abnormal profit is usually generated by an oligopoly or a monopoly; however, firms often try to hide this fact, both from the market and government, in order to reduce the chance of competition, or government intervention in the form of an antitrust investigation.
+Long-term abnormal profit is usually generated by an oligopoly or a monopoly; however, firms often try to hide this fact, both from the market and government, in order to reduce the chance of competition, or government intervention in the form of an antitrust investigation.

 In principle, there are three kinds of abnormal profit: